agoor97/Cracks_Detection/README.md

 # Cracks_Detection

 ### I am a Civil Engineer and AI Engineer
-### That is one of my Application of AI & ML in Civil Engineering Field
+### That is one of my Application using AI & ML in Civil Engineering Field

 ### Concrete surface cracks are major defect in Civil structures.
 Building Inspection which is done for the evaluation of rigidity and tensile strength of the building.